ActiveLogin/ActiveLogin.Authentication/docs/getting-started-bankid.md

 ### Custom QR code generation

-By default the `ActiveLogin.Authentication.BankId.AspNetCore.Qr` package is needed to generate QR codes using the `UseDefaultQrCodeGenerator` extension method.
+By default the `ActiveLogin.Authentication.BankId.AspNetCore.Qr` package is needed to generate QR codes using the `UseQrCoderQrCodeGenerator` extension method.
 If you wish to provide your own implementation of QR code generation simply implement the `IBankIdQrCodeGenerator` interface and add your implementation as a service.